 Reverse a Number in Python

-Reversing a number means taking the digits of a number and reversing their order (last digits become first, second last digit becomes second etc. until the last digit becomes first).
+Reversing a number means taking the digits of a number and reversing their order so that the last digit becomes first, the second last digit becomes second, and so on until the first digit becomes last.

-• Palindrome Check: It is possible that you might want to test if a number is paleedorable i.e. forward and backward.
+You might want to test if a number is a palindrome (reads the same forward and backward).

-• Data Processing: Real time processing or manipulating real-time large data streams may involve the ability to reverse a number.
+Real-time processing or manipulating large data streams may involve the ability to reverse numbers.

-• Algorithm Challenges: Number reversal is a typical code of coding problems that form part of skills and aptitude tests.
+Number reversal is a typical coding problem that forms part of skills and aptitude tests.

 Methods to Reverse a Number in Python

-Recursion is a process in which the function continues to call itself until a base case is met.
-This is both a neat way to solve this problem and demonstrates how powerful recursive thought is.
+Recursion is a process in which a function continues to call itself until a base case is met.
+This demonstrates the power of recursive thinking for solving the number reversal problem.

-2. Add this digit to reversed_num, multiplied by 10 to shift its place value.
+• Add this digit to reversed_num, multiplied by 10 to shift its place value

-3. Use integer division (num // 10) to eliminate the final digit from num.
+• Use integer division (num // 10) to eliminate the final digit from num

-• The base condition stops when num becomes 0, returning the fully reversed number.
+3. The base condition stops when num becomes 0, returning the fully reversed number

 def reverse_recursive(num, reversed_num=0):